alexxchen/open-r1-vision/README.md

 - Training logs on GSM8K
   ![The average response length increases](images/gsm8k.png)

-- Training logs on GEOQA (still fine tuning)
+- Training logs on GeoQA (to be release)

 ## Quick Start ▶️